aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/NPCType.md

 - [Item](ObjectTypes/Item.md)
 - The player [Beemerang](ObjectTypes/Beemerang.md) (only remains enabled if the entity `fixedentity` is false)

-5: These features are excluded for any of the following cases apply (Behaviors are always enabled, but [SetInitialBehavior](SetInitialBehavior.md) is not called under these cases):
+5: These features are excluded for any of the following cases (Behaviors are always enabled, but [SetInitialBehavior](SetInitialBehavior.md) is not called under these cases):
-- entity.`item` is true (TODO: what is an item NPC ???)
+- This is an [item entity](../EntityControl/Item%20entity.md).
+This is always the case in practice for a `SemiNPC` meaning behaviors don't actually do anything useful on them
 - entity.[animid](../../Enums%20and%20IDs/AnimIDs.md) is negative
 - `interacttype` is [Shop](Interaction/Shop.md) or [CaravanBadge](Interaction/CaravanBadge.md)

+6: While the general initialisation process don't leave them disabled, the only cases where `SemiNPC` are used comes with a disabling of the entity.`ccol` making it disabled in practice.

 While a lot of the logic of an NPCControl is shared regardless of its `entitytype`, the vast majority is dictated to a specific one that the others only partially have or do not have at all.